LBMC/RAPToR/README.md

 We achieve this by building high-temporal-resolution time series across the development of organisms from multiple available datasets, which we use as a reference to stage samples.
 Inferred age can then be used as a covariate in analyses and increase their power to detect differential expression by including time-dependant effects.

+Please cite our preprint if you use RAPToR in your research:

+ - Romain Bulteau, Mirko Francesconi.
+Real Age Prediction from the Transcriptome with RAPToR *bioRxiv* 2021.09.07.459270; doi: https://doi.org/10.1101/2021.09.07.459270

 ## Installation

 To install the package, you can use the `devtools` R package.
 This should be done in your R console :